hestiacp/hestiacp-docs/cli_commands/commands.rst

 **add letsencrypt for host and backend**

-**Label**:   `hestia`

 **Options**: –

-The function check and validates the backend certificate and generate a new let's encrypt certificate.
+This function check and validates the backend certificate and generate a new let's encrypt certificate.

 *******************************************************************